Executive Summary

 A Brand Is Not a Trademark

 A brand is not a trademark.
-A trademark is a legal registration — a protected name, symbol, or mark that identifies the company in the marketplace.
-It grants ownership, but it does not create meaning.
-A brand is the perception built around that name: the associations, expectations, and credibility that live in the minds of customers and stakeholders.
+As Kapferer notes, an internationally agreed legal definition for brands does exist — "a sign or set of signs certifying the origin of a product or service and differentiating it from the competition."
+A trademark has a birthday: its registration day.
+From that moment it becomes a legal property to be defended and renewed.
+But as Kapferer argues, "contrary to what the legal definition asserts, a brand is not born but made."
+A trademark grants ownership; it does not create meaning.
+A brand is the perception built around that name — the associations, expectations, and credibility that live in the minds of customers and stakeholders.
 You can register a trademark in a single afternoon; earning a brand takes years of consistent behaviour, performance, and trust.

 A Brand Is Not a Promise

-A brand is not a promise, as it is merely a statement of intent which is easy to declare, easy to print, easy to repeat.
-A brand is the kept promise: the proven consistency of quality, behaviour, and relationship over time.
+What the market ultimately experiences is not the promise but the proof.
+Promises may set expectations, but a brand emerges from demonstrated consistency in quality, behaviour, and relationship over time.
 Anyone can claim reliability, innovation, or care, but only sustained delivery builds those associations in the public mind.
-The brand is created not by what a company says it will do, but by what people observe it actually does, again and again.
+A brand is created not by what a company says it will do, but by what people observe it actually does, again and again.

 So What Is a Brand?